 Usually, you can see that in small letters on the charger ( 100-240V.)
 You can use voltage in that range; otherwise, your devices will fry.

-TSA requires you to charge your electronics when you board the plane fully, and they might ask you to turn them on.
+TSA requires that your electronics have a full charge when you go through security, and they might ask you to turn them on.
 So charge your devices, don’t forget to pack your chargers, memory cards, and delete old photos from your last trip, so you have enough space for new ones.

 Arrange a friend to take you to and from the airport because parking is often full or very expensive at airports.
-Personally, I use a taxi or public transport.
+We use a taxi or public transport.

 If you’re close with your neighbors, it might be a good idea to let them know that you’ll be away.
 Tell them to contact the police if anyone comes snooping around or they see any activity in the house.

 To save some utility costs, and potentially avoid electrical hazards, prepare your house before you leave.
-You should turn off your AC, or set it to a minimal setting, unplug all electronics, and turn off your water heating or set it to a low temperature.
+You should turn off your AC, or set it to low.
+Then, unplug all electronics and turn off your water heating or set it to a low temperature.

-When you arrive, you don’t want your household to be accompanied by a terrible smell.
+You don’t want to come home to the scent of rotten food!
 So you should plan ahead and throw out all organics that could degrade.